ralucsandu/3DMP/README.md

 # 3DMP
 Here is my journey of learning 3D Modelling and Printing!
-Enjoy!